Brazil promises fast Internet connections at World Cup

 By Anthony Boadle

-Each of the 12 stadiums hosting the 32-nation football tournament will have two separate 50-gigabyte networks connected to Brazil's fibre optic backbone, he told reporters.
+Each of the 12 stadiums hosting the 32-nation soccer tournament will have two separate 50-gigabyte networks connected to Brazil's fiber optic backbone, he told reporters.

 "I doubt that the stadiums will use one third of the capacity that we are installing," Bernardo said.